okisoftware/okic-payment-gateway/README.md

 You have to listen OKIC Blockchain Socket Server for transaction validation status.
 To achieve that you can use _socket.io-client_ on your server.

-**You can use only one account with public key for the merchant services.**
+**You can use only one Business and verified OKIC account for the merchant services.**

 _Grouping merchant services in one OKIC account will come in the next version_.